-Cycles
+Cycles/Scooters

-If students cycle to school, it is their responsibility to make sure that they lock their cycles carefully.
+If students cycle or use a scooter to come school, it is their responsibility to make sure that they lock their cycles/scooters carefully.
 They should also keep a record of the frame number for further security.
-Students should wear helmets for their own protection and should not cycle on the school site.
+Students should wear helmets for their own protection and should not cycle or ride their scooters on the school site.